janxb/tutorials/content/hetzner-cloud-incus-setup.md

 {: .note }
 This guide will help you setup an [Incus](https://linuxcontainers.org/incus/) node with Debian 12 OS and an external Cloud volume as ZFS storage pool.
 It can also be perfectly combined with my [Root-on-ZFS tutorial](hetzner-debian-root-on-zfs.html).

-{: .danger }
-As every other tutorial on here, it requires THINKING YOURSELF and not blindly copying the stuff you find here.
-And now: Have fun!

 ## Partition your disk
 You can either boot into a custom GParted ISO if you like GUI tools, or boot into recovery OS and use `cfdisk`.